opencord/maas/QUICKSTART.md

 as port `8888` on your local machine.
 Essentially, expose the MAAS UI on port `8888` on your local machine.
 To view the MAAS UI simply browser to `http://localhost:8888/MAAS`.

-You can login to MAAS using the username `cord` and the password `cord`.
+You can login to MAAS using the user name `cord` and the password `cord`.

 Browse around the UI and get familiar with MAAS via documentation at `http://maas.io`